kaymay1000/virtual-white-elephant/README.md

 - Cohesively styled, fully responsive web app (using Tailwind and HeadlessUI).
 - Ability to add player names.
 - Maintains fairness by randomly assigning the order in which players will open a gift.
+- Keeps track of how many unopened gifts remain.
 - Ability to update a gift's current owner (please note: this feature still needs some logic improvements).

 ### Planned Features